zerve-app/zerve/docs/docs/zerve/nextjs-setup.md

 }
 ```

-Run the next app with `yarn dev` and you should see the text content loaded from the [demo store API](https://alpha.zerve.app/.z/store/ev/demo/state/Headline/value).
+Run the next app with `yarn dev` and you should see the "Headline" content loaded from the [demo store API](https://alpha.zerve.app/.z/store/ev/demo/state/Headline/value).

 See [HumanText](./human-text) for more details on this component.